NREL/HPC/docs/Documentation/Development/Build_Tools/git.md

     `git checkout tagname`

 ???
 "Unmodify a modified file"
-    What if you realize that you don't want to keep your changes to the important_code.py file?
-How can you easily un-modify it — revert it back to what it looked like when you last committed (or initially cloned, or however you got it into your working directory)?
-Luckily, `git status` tells you how to do that, too.
-In the last example output, the unstaged area looks like this:
+    To revert your file back to your last commit and discard current changes, use the output from `git status` to easily un-modify it.
     ```
+    $ git status
-    # Changed but not updated:
+    # Changes not staged for commit:
     # (use "git add <file>..." to update what will be committed)
-    # (use "git checkout -- <file>..." to discard changes in working directory)
+    # (use "git restore <file>..." to discard changes in working directory)
-    #
-    # modified: important_code.py
+        # modified: modified_code.py

-    It tells you pretty explicitly how to discard the changes you've made.
-Let's do what it says:
-    $ git checkout -- important_code.py
+    # Run the command in the above output to discard changes:
-    $ git status
+    $ git restore modified_code.py
-    # On branch master
-    # Changes to be committed:
-    # (use "git reset HEAD <file>..." to unstage) #
-    # modified: README.txt #

     ```
-    You can see that the changes have been reverted.
-You should also realize that this is a dangerous command: any changes you made to that file are gone — you just copied another file over it.
-Don't ever use this command unless you absolutely know that you don't want the file.
+    If you run `git status` again you will see that the changes have been reverted.
+Just be sure that you want to revert the file before doing so, because all current changes will not be recoverable.

 ??? note "Point your repo to a different remote server"
-    Let's say you were working on some code that you'd checked-out from a repo on some other server, say from github.com.
-Now, you want to check that code into NREL's repository.
+    For example, you may need to do this if you were working on code from a repo that was checked-out from Github.com, and you want to check that code into a repository on NREL's github server.
 Once you've requested a new NREL git repo from ITS and it's configured, you can:
+    ```
-    `git remote set-url origin git@github.nrel.gov:hpc/my.<strongnewprojectname>.git`
+    git remote set-url origin git@github.nrel.gov:hpc/my.<newprojectname>.git
+    ```
     See `git help remote` for more details or you can just edit `.git/config` and change the URLs there.
-You're not in any danger of losing history unless you do something very silly, If you're worried, just make a copy of your repo, since your repo is your history.
+    This shouldn't cause any lost repo history, but if you want to be sure, you can make a copy of your repo until the url change is confirmed.

 ??? note "Send someone a copy of your current code (not the whole repo)"
     You can export a copy of your code to your $HOME directory using the following command:
     `git archive master --prefix=my.projectname/ --output=~/my.projectname.tgz`